 Children with sarcoidosis may present with Blau syndrome (arthritis, rash, uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more ), or manifestations similar to those of adults.
 Sarcoidosis may be confused with juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of rheumatic diseases that begins by age 16.
 Arthritis, fever, rash, adenopathy, splenomegaly, and iridocyclitis are typical of some forms.
 Diagnosis... read more (juvenile rheumatoid arthritis) in this age group.

 Exclusion of other granulomatous disorders

 A normal chest x-ray (stage 0) does not exclude the diagnosis of sarcoidosis, particularly when cardiac or neurologic involvement is suspected.
 A high-resolution CT is more sensitive for detecting hilar and mediastinal lymphadenopathy and parenchymal abnormalities.
-CT findings in more advanced stages (II to IV) include
+Lung parenchymal involvement is predominantly in the upper lobes but can be in any part of lungs.
+CT findings (see also image ) in more advanced stages (II to IV) include the following:

 Thickening of the bronchovascular bundles and bronchial walls